jdevinney/bale_old/src/other_serial/C/README.md

 ### The elevator pitch

 The bale effort is, first and foremost, a vehicle for discussion for parallel programming productivity.
-We have included a simple C version of the apps as a concrete description of the apps written in a familiar language.
+We have included a simple C version of the bale apps as a concrete description of the apps written in a familiar language.
+Some of the apps (like histo and ig) are trivial as serial apps.
+It might be useful to view the serial version of the more complicated apps (like toposort and sssp) before dealing with the parallelism and buffer communication of the bale_classic apps.

 This is a self contained directory that does not depend on build process for the rest of bale.

-This code is here to help gain a basic understanding of some of the bale apps since the implementations here remove the complexity of parallelism.

 ## Nitty Gritty

 ### Where does it run?
-We have been using gcc, but this should run in C environment.
+This is written in generic C, hopefully it will run in any C environment.
+It does depend on the ``argp`` library for command line argument parsing, doxygen for documentation and ``pytest`` for unit testing.

 ### What is included here:

 - README.md - this file
 - Makefile - simple explicit makefile for all the apps.
-- spmat_utils.c/h - the only library or support code.
-   It contains the sparse matrix library and few helpful routines for debugging and timing.
-- demo_spmat.c - essentially a script used to test the development of spat_utils.
-It might be good way to familiarize onesself we our version of a compressed row format for a sparse matrix.
-- apps:
+- APPS:
   - histo.c -- creates a large histogram (random stores) [details](histo.md)
   - ig.c -- a large gather (random loads) [details](ig.md)
-  - randperm.c         -- creates a random permutation
+  - randperm.c -- creates a random permutation [details](randperm.md)
-  - transpose_matrix.c -- part of spmat_utils, but interesting in it own right.
+  - transpose_matrix.c -- computes the transpose of a sparse matrix [details](transpose_matrix.md)
-  - permute_matrix.c   -- part of spmat_utils, but interesting in it own right.
+  - permute_matrix.c -- applies row and column permutations to a sparse matrix [details](permute_matrix.md)
-  - triangle.c         -- counts triangles in a graph
+  - triangle.c -- counts the number triangles in a graph [details](triangle.md)
-  - toposort.c         -- performs a toposort (matrix) sort on a morally upper triangular matrix
+  - toposort.c -- performs a toposort (matrix) sort of a morally upper triangular matrix [details](toposort.md)
-  - sssp.c             -- single source shortest path in a graph
+  - sssp.c -- solves the single source shortest path problem on a graph [details](sssp.md)
-  - unionfind.c        -- uses the union-find data structure to find connected components in a graph
+  - unionfind.c -- uses the union-find data structure to find connected components in a graph [details](unionfind.md)
-- runall.sh - a test script that runs all applications on default parameters
-- Doxyfile - the main file for building the documentation with doxygen
-- mainpage.h - The main documentation page.
+- Other:
+- spmat_utils.h, spmat_utils.c -- the sparse matrix library and some support functions [details](spmat_utils.md)
+- std_options.h, std_options.c -- the command line parsing routines [details](std_options.md)

 ## Build Instructions
 This is meant to be basic C, with a simple Makefile, so hopefully just typing 'make' will work.